jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/03-Data-Structures-3.md

 ### !question

-Right now your function looks for only players with 20 points per game.
-Modify your function such that it takes in a target number and filters accordingly.
+Now, your function takes in a third argument that indicates which property you are interested in `category`, and returns a filtered array based on the property.

+######
-You may copy your code from `highScoringPlayersB` to speed up the process.
+*You may copy your code from `highScoringPlayersB` to speed up the process.*

 ```js
 console.log(highScoringPlayersC(allStars, 25, "pointsPerGame")); //=>